Skip to content

 Chapter Overview

-However, technical skill alone is not enough.
+Technical skill alone is not enough.
 A forensic investigator operates at the intersection of technology and the law.
 Therefore, this chapter also establishes the crucial legal frameworks, including the 4th Amendment and the concept of Reasonable Expectation of Privacy, which determine when and how digital evidence can be seized.
 Finally, we will define the ethical responsibilities of an expert witness, ensuring that you understand the weight of your role in the pursuit of justice.

 Learning Objectives